hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     The data model to be used by the table.
   </C.Property>
   <C.Property @name="columns" @type="array">
-    How the table columns are defined.
-Use a `hash` within the array to define each column with its list of key-value properties that describe the content and behavior of each column.
+    Array `hash` that defines each column with key-value properties that describe each column.
 Options:
     <Doc::ComponentApi as |D|>
       <D.Property @name="label" @type="string" @required="true">
       The column’s label.